Skip to main content

 About

 On the back of those experiences and from 2017 onwards, Neil developed an academic interest in local governance and politics.
-This began at the Open University Business School with a study of the 2017 Metro Mayoral elections, for which his research role involved assisting the lead academics devise survey questions, as well as organise and conduct interviews with politicians, business leaders and media personnel - the most notable of which was conducted was with Lord Michael Heseltine.
+This began at the Open University Business School with a study of the 2017 Metro Mayoral elections, for which his research role involved assisting the lead academics devise survey questions, as well as organise and conduct interviews with politicians, business leaders and media personnel - the most notable of which was conducted with Lord Michael Heseltine.
 Information gleaned from those interviews later fed into a recent and major publication about the first-term of the Greater Manchester and Liverpool Metro Mayors.
-Further, it began a longstanding fascination with devolution and place management, from which various research, conference papers and articles about the regeneration of former New Towns; the effectiveness of directly-elected mayors; education and skills in the UK; the British State's handling of Covid-19 pandemic and the current Levelling Up agenda emerged.
+Further, it began a longstanding fascination with devolution and place management, from which various research, conference papers and articles about the regeneration of former New Towns; the effectiveness of directly-elected mayors; education and skills in the UK; the British State's handling of Covid-19 pandemic and the previous Conservative government's Levelling Up agenda developed.

 Whilst working at the Open University Business School, Neil also developed an interest in African Politics.
-Beginning as a Research Consultant to Professor Tom Lawton, in this capacity, Neil was involved with various projects in relation to the Corporate Social Responsibility of UK firms involved in good governance schemes within the Great Lakes and Sub-Saharan African region; the role and effectiveness of social enterprises West Africa; UK and Spanish SME’s and their compliance with the UN Global Compact; studies of Uganda’s Solar Energy governance and role of e-learning within its customer service arena; the sustainability of Electric Bus Rapid Transit (e-BRT) systems in Europe and Africa and during 2021, research which investigated Ghana’s space science programme.
+Beginning as a Research Consultant to Professor Tom Lawton, in this capacity, Neil was involved with various projects in relation to the Corporate Social Responsibility (CSR) of UK firms involved in good governance schemes within the Great Lakes and Sub-Saharan African region; the role and effectiveness of social enterprises West Africa; UK and Spanish SME’s and their compliance with the UN Global Compact; studies of Uganda’s Solar Energy governance and role of e-learning within its customer service arena; the sustainability of Electric Bus Rapid Transit (e-BRT) systems in Europe and Africa and during 2021, research which investigated Ghana’s space science programme.
 All of those projects required the use of qualitative, quantitative and ethnographic research methods, as well as the production of literature reviews; creation of databases and datasets, as well as the conduct of research interviews with various stakeholders.